Meganimation/cryptography-CIS-6370/gui/README.md

 -Adding more encryption options like size amounts and other hashing options -Allowing files to be renamed
 -Better UI
+-Allow Users to only be able to delete their own files

 ## Prerequisites